Nuclear power in France: Developments 2011–2022

 In 2020, Energy Minister Élisabeth Borne announced the government would not decide on the construction of any new reactors until Flamanville 3 started operation after 2022.
-In October 2021 president Macron announced plans for France to become a leader in low-carbon energy production using small modular reactors and green hydrogen.
-In October 2021 French grid operator RTE plans for construction of six new EPR reactors so that by 2050 France maintains 50 GW in low-carbon nuclear power.
+In October 2021, Macron announced plans for France to become a leader in low-carbon energy production using small modular reactors and green hydrogen.
+In October 2021, French grid operator RTE plans for construction of six new EPR reactors so that by 2050, France maintains 50 GW in low-carbon nuclear power.
 This has been described as the fastest and most certain path to achieve carbon neutrality by 2050.

 In January 2022, junior environment minister Bérangère Abba said that plans for new nuclear EPR 2 reactors, to be operational between 2035 and 2037, should be submitted around 2023.
 The decision was accelerated by the impact of 2021 global energy crisis.
-In February 2022 president Macron added that the plan includes construction of 14 new large nuclear reactors and extension of life of existing reactors deemed safe and suitable beyond 50 years.
+In February 2022, Macron added that the plan includes the construction of 14 new large nuclear reactors and the extension of life of existing reactors deemed safe and suitable beyond 50 years.

-On the 3rd of September 2022 amid energy uncertainties arising from the 2022 Russian invasion of Ukraine, the Energy Transition Minister, Agnes Pannier-Runacher, announced that EDF was committed to restarting all reactors in the coming winter.
+On 3 September 2022, amid energy uncertainties arising from the 2022 Russian invasion of Ukraine, the Energy Transition Minister, Agnes Pannier-Runacher, announced that EDF was committed to restarting all reactors in the coming winter.

+In 2023, during a presidential visit to China, France renewed a nuclear co-operation agreement with China, and EDF renewed its 2007 partnership contract with China General Nuclear Power Group which includes development, construction and operation of nuclear plants.